-When a young person feels that they no longer want to communicate with this person, the perpetrator might threaten to share sexual images of the young person with their family, friends or wider community.
+Someone grooming or exploiting a young person will often use threats or blackmail to maintain contact.
+These threats can include sharing sexual images of the young person with their family, friends or wider community.
 Childline has advice for young people who have sent pictures and are worried about what might happen to them next.

-- Truanting from school, coming home late/going missing or staying out all night without explanation.
+- Not going to school, coming home late/going missing, staying out all night without explanation.

-- A sudden change in appearance or dressing/behaving in an overly sexualised way.
+- A sudden change in their appearance or dressing/behaving in an overly sexualised way.

 - Becoming secretive, unwilling to communicate with, or isolating themselves from family, friends and professionals.

-- Having money, receiving gifts or having personal items that they are unable or unwilling to say from where/who.
+- Having money, receiving gifts or personal items.

-- Associating with older people or a new peer group and perhaps being seen in their cars.
-Having, or starting a relationship with a much older boyfriend or girlfriend.
+- Associating with older people or a new group and perhaps being seen in their cars.
+Having, or starting a relationship with a much older person.

 - Drug or alcohol misuse and being in trouble for committing criminal offences.